lcfr-eth/AltCaster/README.md

 `export PKEY=<private_key_from_cast>`

 Make sure the account is funded with some opETH then run:
-`cargo run -- --name "supercoolname"`
+`cargo run -- --name supercoolname`

 Go to your main farcaster account.
 Purchase warps.